Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-14-Security-Foundations/Section-01-The-Business-Case-for-Security/index.md

 Understanding security's business context helps developers build systems that protect both technical assets and business value, making security a competitive advantage rather than just a compliance requirement.

-!!! tip "Cross-reference"
-    This foundation in security business value prepares you for integrating security into development processes in Section 14.2.

-!!! tip "Next Section"
-    In Section 14.2, we'll learn how to integrate security considerations into every phase of the software development lifecycle.